pipelight/doc.pipelight/guide/why.md

 - weakly typed so very easy to use.
 - It's possible to make variables, loops, and functions.

+It's the possible to write complex pipelines and decline them.

 And finally, this script...

 ```sh